ArgonDesign/argon-vtools/README.md

 # Argon Verilog Tools

-`argon-vtools` provides set of tools for processing Verilog files.
+`argon-vtools` provides a set of tools for processing Verilog files.
 Currently it implements 2 operations, linting and obfuscation.

 ## Building